Who Is Liable In Short-Term Rental Management?

 • Some explicitly exclude property managers

-• Platform protections (like Airbnb’s AirCover)do not replace commercial coverage
+• Platform protections (like Airbnb's AirCover) do not replace commercial coverage

-The Growing Risk for Professional Managers
+The Growing Risk For Professional Managers

 As the short-term rental management industry matures, managers are being treated more like businesses by regulators, insurers, and courts.